ecofriend/CryptoFileSaver/README.md

 infections that remained on the drive even though cryptowall (and variants) supposedly remove themselves after encrypting your data.

+You can compile the source using the freely available Visual Studio 2013 Community Edition (https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx).

 Feel free to modify the program as you see fit.